 - 1. Siting & Dimensional Standards.
 All conditional uses shall meet minimum applicable dimensional and density standards as specified for the district in which the use is located (Article 2), the particular use (Article 4), and for the protection of surface waters (Section 3.12).
 All standards are met by the proposal. - 2.
 Performance Standards.
 All conditional uses shall meet performance standards as specified in Section 3.11.
 The performance standards were reviewed.
 See Condition #2. - 3.
 Access & Circulation Standards.
 All conditional uses shall meet applicable access management standards as specified in Section 6.6.
-Standards will be met by the proposed changes. - 4.
-Landscaping & Screening Standards.
+Standards will be met by the proposed changes.
+The expanded parking DRB Decision for 91 Mill Street, LLC 2019-041, August 2019 should alleviate some aspects of traffic flow in the existing parking area.

+- 4. Landscaping & Screening Standards.
 The Board may require landscaping, fencing, screening or site grading as necessary to maintain the character of the area, or to screen unsightly or incompatible uses from town highways, other public rights-of-way, or adjoining properties.
-Landscaping was not indicated as necessary.

-5. Stormwater Management & Erosion Control Standards.
+Landscaping was not indicated as necessary. - 5.
+Stormwater Management & Erosion Control Standards.
 All conditional uses shall incorporate accepted stormwater management and erosion control practices as appropriate for the setting, scale and intensity of the existing and planned development.
+Parcel has had erosion control standards applied to demolition and removal of the existing residential structure.

-5.2G Village Neighborhood Standards
+5.2G Central Business Standards

 - A) The use of front yards shall be limited to landscaping, pedestrian paths and associated pedestrian amenities (e.g. street furniture, pedestrian scale lighting and signs) and driveways.
 Outdoor storage, parking and loading areas shall not be located within front yards unless the Board finds that the property is a pre-existing building or that no other practical alternative exists.
-The property is a pre-existing building. - B) Buildings should be oriented toward and relate to, both functionally and visually, public streets and/or common greens, parks or plazas, and not be oriented toward parking lots.
+The property is adjacent to a pre-existing building.
+No new buildings are being constructed. - B) Buildings should be oriented toward and relate to, both functionally and visually, public streets and/or common greens, parks or plazas, and not be oriented toward parking lots.
 The front façade should include a main entry-way and pedestrian access to the street.
+Buildings located on corner lots shall either be oriented toward the major street or include a corner entrance.
 The Board may impose a maximum setback, relative to adjacent buildings to achieve a consistent streetscape.
-A pre-existing building is being utilized. - C) The scale and massing of new buildings, including height, width, street frontage, and roof type, shall be compatible and harmonious with surrounding residential structures.
-Consideration shall be given to buildings serving special civic, social or cultural functions, including place of worship, that may be designed to serve as prominent focal points within the district.
-No new structure development proposed for the Multi-Family Dwelling.
+No new buildings are being constructed. - C) New buildings and additions to existing buildings shall be designed to be compatible with, and not stand in contrast to, historic structures located within the district with regard to building scale, massing, materials, orientation, and rhythm of openings.
+No new structure development proposed for the site.